david-cortes/poismf/README.md

 The model is similar to [Hierarchical Poisson Factorization](https://arxiv.org/abs/1311.1704), but uses regularization instead of a bayesian hierarchical structure, and is fit through proximal gradient descent instead of variational inference, resulting in a procedure that, for larger datasets, can be more than 400x faster than HPF, and 15x faster than implicit-ALS as implemented in the package [implicit](https://github.com/benfred/implicit).

+(Alternatively, can also use L1 regularization or a mixture of L1 and L2, and use a conjugate gradient method instead of proximal gradient, which is slower but less likely to fail)

 At the moment it does not have a complete API, only a function to optimize the user/item factor matrices in-place - a similar API to [hpfrec](https://www.github.com/david-cortes/hpfrec) will come in the future.

-The implementation is in C with a Python interface.
+The implementation is in C with a Python interface (R interface to come in the future).
 Parallelization is through OpenMP.

 ![image](tables/rr_table.png "retailrocket")
 ![image](tables/ms_table.png "millionsong")

-(_Statistics benchmarked on a Skylake server using 16 cores_)
+(_Statistics benchmarked on a Skylake server using 16 cores with proximal gradient method_)

 # Installation